zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Be content with what you have, rejoice in the way things are.
-When you realize there is nothing lacking, the whole world belongs to you."
+> "Mastery is not a function of genius or talent, it is a function of time and intense focus applied to a particular field of knowledge."
 >
-> — Lao Tzu
+> — Robert Greene
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch